15 Best Tips for First-Time Amtrak Train Travelers

 • Personal Care Items - Soap, toothbrush/toothpaste, shampoo/conditioner, deodorant, lotion, hand sanitizer, and more.

-• Other Travel Essentials — What are your travel must-haves?
+• Other Travel Essentials - What are your travel must-haves?
 While the scenery onboard is sure to keep you entertained, you'll want to bring along a few essentials to help pass the time.
-Books, audio books, a tablet, board games or deck of cards, noise canceling headphones and good music playlists, a journal, binoculars, and a camera to capture the passing landscapes are all great choices.
+Books, audiobooks, a tablet, board games or deck of cards, noise-canceling headphones and good music playlists, a journal, binoculars, and a camera to capture the passing landscapes are all great choices.

-• Get Comfortable — Whether traveling in Coach or your own private Sleeping Car accommodations, comfort is key.
+• Get Comfortable - Whether traveling in Coach or your own Private Sleeping Car accommodations, comfort is key.
 Long train trips can exhaust even the most seasoned travelers.
 Options include a fleece blanket, pillow, eye mask, earplugs, and slippers for those middle-of-the-night bathroom trips.

 2. Bring Your Own Snacks and Alcoholic Beverages

 You're allowed to bring your own food and beverages onboard the train.
 This is especially important if you have special dietary needs or restrictions.
 You can eat/drink these at your seat, in your private Sleeping Car accommodations, and the Sightseer Lounges.
 Although alcoholic beverages are served onboard you can carry on your own private stock as long as you follow the train's guidelines.
 Your private stock can only be enjoyed from the comfort of your Sleeping Car accommodations.
-Bring on your own water is highly recommended.
+Bringing on your own water is highly recommended.

 3. Only Pack What You Can Carry (Unless You're Checking It)

 When traveling by rail, chances are you will be the one hauling your baggage down narrow aisles, up steep steps, and on and off the train.
 Bring only what you can carry yourself.
 If you need to make quick train changes, including those that occur in the middle of the night, you'll be thankful you didn't bring a different pair of shoes for each day of your trip.
 Limit your carry-on baggage to two pieces per passenger.
 Remember: You can get assistance from Amtrak's Red Cap service at select stations for a helping hand.
-Learn more about baggage guidelines here.

 4. Early to Rise, Early to Bed